aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 The idea to get a PC was born once a friend showed me the iMac Pro press release.
 That was the main trigger.
-I really wanted all that machine had to offer, but I could not justify the price and the quirks I knew were included.
+I really wanted all _that_ that machine had to offer, but I could not justify the price and the quirks I knew were included.

 I am a professional software developer.
-I'm not a rockstar by any means, yet, I'm pretty sure top notch hardware/tools is something I just need to have in order to get my job well done, just like everyone else investing dedication and care in their craft.
+I'm not a rockstar by any means, yet, I'm pretty sure top notch hardware/tools is something I just need to have in order to get my job done well, just like everyone else investing dedication and care in their craft.

 The older I get, the more **freedom-factor matters to me**, too.